Graph-COM/LayerDAG/README.md

 ```
 @article{li2024layerdag,
     title={Layer{DAG}: A Layerwise Autoregressive Diffusion Model for Directed Acyclic Graph Generation},
-    author={Mufei Li and Viraj Shitole and Eli Chien and Changhai Man and Zhaodong Wang and Srinivas and Ying Zhang and Tushar Krishna and Pan Li},
+    author={Mufei Li and Viraj Shitole and Eli Chien and Changhai Man and Zhaodong Wang and Srinivas Sridharan and Ying Zhang and Tushar Krishna and Pan Li},
     journal={arXiv preprint arXiv:2411.02322},
     year={2024}
 }